jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/redeemtokensof.md

   Holders can redeem their tokens to claim the project's overflowed tokens, or to trigger rules determined by the project's current funding cycle's data source.

   @dev
-  Only a token holder or a designated operator can redeem it's tokens.
+  Only a token holder or a designated operator can redeem its tokens.

   @param _holder The account to redeem tokens for.
   @param _projectId The ID of the project to which the tokens being redeemed belong.